eddyerburgh/notes/docs/computer-networking/computer-networking.md

 Ethernet is the most popular type of LAN, although Wireless LANs (WLANs) are becoming increasingly popular {% cite intro-computer-networks -l 22-23 %}.

 Ethernet addresses are six bytes long.
-Each Ethernet card (Network Interface Card) has a unique address added by the manufacturer to ROM on the card (although the address can be spoofed in software).
+Each NIC (Network Interface Card) has a unique address added by the manufacturer to ROM on the card (although the address can be spoofed in software).
 This is different to IP addresses, which are assigned administratively {% cite intro-computer-networks -l 23 %}.

 The network interface monitors all incoming traffic, and if it sees a packet addressed to itself it will read the packet and send the packet to the CPU via an interrupt {% cite intro-computer-networks -l 23 %}.